frostie/GPA-Calculator/README.md

 ## Next Actions
     (a): Create a line to sum up all the courses and grades entered by user and calculate an average.
-    (b): Take the calculated average and apply it to the 4.0 or 9.0 scale, based on the user's selection.
+    (b): Take the calculated average and convert it to the 4.0 or 9.0 scale, based on the user's selection.